Diane Downs: Early life

+Downs grew up in a family with strict conservative values, and her parents forbade her from wearing fashionable clothes or makeup, which led to her being bullied.
+After age 14, she became rebellious, experimenting with her style and asserting independence from her parents' rules.

+Early adulthood

-Downs came from a family with strict conservative values and her parents forbade her to wear fashionable clothes or makeup, which made her the subject of frequent bullying.
-However, after the age of 14, she became more rebellious.
-She graduated from Moon Valley High School in Phoenix, where she met her future husband Steve Downs.
-Despite her parents' disapproval, Downs continued the relationship.
-After high school, she enrolled at Pacific Coast Baptist Bible College in Orange, California, but was expelled after one year for promiscuous behavior and returned to her parents' home in Arizona.
+She graduated from Moon Valley High School in Phoenix, where she met her future husband, Steve Downs.
+Downs continued the relationship despite her parents' disapproval.
+She enrolled at Pacific Coast Baptist Bible College in Orange, California, but was expelled after one year for promiscuous behavior and returned to her parents' home in Arizona.

 On November 13, 1973, Downs married Steve (who had enlisted in the United States Navy) after running away from home.
-"I did not marry Steve for love," she later said at her trial.
-"I married Steve to get out of the family."
+"I did not marry Steve for love", she said at her trial, "I married Steve to get out of the family".

 Their first child, Christie Ann, was born in 1974; Cheryl followed in 1976.
 She ended her next pregnancy with an abortion, but after witnessing pictures of fetuses at an anti-abortion booth in a local fair, she regretted her decision.
-"I felt the need to do something to make amends for what I had done wrong," she testified.
+"I felt the need to do something to make amends for what I had done wrong", she testified.
 "When I had the abortion, I was led to believe that a six-week fetus is nothing more than mucus."
-Downs later testified that Steve had had a vasectomy, so she seduced a male friend, Mark Sager, who became the father of her third child, Stephen Daniel, who was born in 1979.
+Downs later testified that Steve had had a vasectomy, so she had an extramarital affair with a friend, Mark Sager, who became the father of her third child, Stephen Daniel, born in 1979.

-Downs and Steve regularly fought over financial issues and alleged infidelities, which resulted in their divorce in 1980 when it was discovered that Daniel was the result of an extramarital affair by Downs.
-On May 8, 1982, Downs gave birth to a girl named Jennifer while acting as a surrogate mother, despite failing her psychiatric tests twice due to their indicating signs of psychosis.
+Downs and Steve regularly fought over financial issues and alleged infidelities, which resulted in their divorce in 1980 when Steve discovered that Daniel was the result of an extramarital affair.
+On May 8, 1982, Downs gave birth as a surrogate mother to a girl named Jennifer, despite twice failing psychiatric tests due to signs of psychosis.

-Prior to her arrest, Downs was employed by the United States Postal Service, assigned to the mail routes in the city of Cottage Grove, Oregon.
-According to Steve, she treated her children like "crap" and lacked any maternal instincts.
-He later elaborated: "Diane forbade everything to her children.
+Downs worked for the United States Postal Service, where she was responsible for the mail routes in Cottage Grove, Oregon.
+According to Steve, she lacked any maternal instincts and treated her children like "crap": "Diane forbade everything to her children.
 If Danny demanded a little attention, she rejected him... but the worst was when one day I caught Cheryl jumping on her bed, I told her that it was not allowed.
 I made her sit down and think about what she had done.
 Cheryl remained calm while looking up and asked, 'Is there a gun here?'
 I replied that no and the reason for this question to which she told me: 'I want to kill me.
 My mom says I'm bad.'"